stevetraut/go-tutorials/web-service-gin.md

     In this code, you:

-    *   Associate the `POST` method at the `/albums` path with the `handleAddAlbum` function.
+    *   Use the [`POST` function](https://pkg.go.dev/github.com/gin-gonic/gin#RouterGroup.POST) to associate the `POST` method at the `/albums` path with the `handleAddAlbum` function.

         With Gin, you can associate a handler with an HTTP method-and-path combination.
-In this way, you can separately route requests sent to a single path based on the method the client is using.
+In this way, you can separately route requests sent to a single path based on the HTTP method the client is using.

-#### Run the code
+### Run the code

 1. If the server is still running from the last section, stop it.
-1. From the command line in the directory containing main.go, run the code.

-    ```bash
-    go run .
-    ```
+    *   Open the <walkthrough-editor-spotlight spotlightId="debug-configuration">Debug configuration panel</walkthrough-editor-spotlight>, then click the square stop button.

+1. To run the code, click the <walkthrough-editor-spotlight spotlightId="menu-run-start-without-debugging">Start without debugging</walkthrough-editor-spotlight> menu command.

-1. From a different command line window, use `curl` to make a request to your running web service.
+1. In the Cloud Shell terminal window, use the following `curl` command to make a request to your running web service.

     ```bash
     curl http://localhost:8080/albums \